expressive-code/expressive-code/.changeset/nine-cows-give.md

 'rehype-expressive-code': minor
 ---

 Adds a new `hangingIndent` prop to all code blocks.
+Thank you @Signum!

 By setting this prop to a positive number of columns (either in the opening code fence, as a prop on the `<Code>` component, or in the `defaultProps` config option), you can now further refine the indentation of wrapped lines.

 If the prop `preserveIndent` is `true` (which is the default), the `hangingIndent` value is added to the indentation of the original line.
 If `preserveIndent` is `false`, the value is used as the fixed indentation level of all wrapped lines.